 And she was right—that helped it stick.
 (Even if it does technically involve 3 cycles of 17 days to fully go through it.)
-But, the 17 Day Diet kickstarted me into eating healthy again, which I really need once in awhile.
+But, the eating plan kickstarted me into eating healthy again, which I really need occasionally.

 It incorporates all types of wholesome foods into my diet.
 Although you cut out carbs in the beginning, the cycles eventually add back rice, sweet potato, beans, starchy vegetables like squash and bread.
-The diet doesn't ask you to buy any special products.
+The eating plan doesn't ask you to buy any special products.
 It teaches moderation with all things.

 Dr. Mike Moreno developed the diet, and if you Google it, you can find both the book and several articles showcasing the pros and cons.
 One disclaimer I'd like to add: I don't personally do the 17 Day Diet for major weight loss.
 Sure, I shed some pounds, but it's ultimately to clean up my eating.

-There's debate over whether the data backs up Dr. Moreno's claims about weight loss; just know we do this diet because it forces us to eat healthy and in the end, we do slim down.
+There's debate over whether the data backs up Dr. Moreno's claims about weight loss; just know we follow the diet and cook the recipes because it forces us to eat healthy and in the end, we do slim down.

 Cycle 1: Accelerate

-This is the first cycle of 17 days and the toughest.
-Generally here's what it looks like for us and the menu options:
+Cycle 1 of the 17 Day Diet is the toughest.
+But it's worth it.
+Here's what it looks like for us and the menu options:

 - Kick off the day with hot lemon water.